This page will avoid any definitions of God that do not appear in biblical scripture.

 "Paul, a servant of God (Greek: θεός theós) and an apostle of Jesus Christ, according to the faith of God's elect, in the acknowledging of the truth which is according to godliness on hope of eternal life, which God. who cannot lie, promised before the eternal times, but revealed in its own times in a proclamation of His word,

-with which I was entrusted by the command of God (Greek: θεός theós) our Savior, to Titus, a true child according to our common faith.
-Grace mercy and peace from God (Greek: θεός theós) the Father and the Lord Jesus Christ our Savior."
+to Titus, a true child according to our common faith.
+Grace mercy and peace from God (Greek: θεός theós) the Father and the Lord Jesus Christ, our Savior."

-"God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them; and hath committed unto us the word of reconciliation."
+"God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them; and hath committed unto us the word of reconciliation.";

-"And without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory."
+"And without controversy great is the mystery of godliness: He was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory."

 Jesus bore (our) sin for us: